Stop Foreclosure in New Jersey

-There are options for you to stop the cycle of debt and save your home.
-Contact the New Jersey law firm of Klafter & Mason, L.L.C. to learn more about these options.
+You can stop the cycle of debt and save your home.
+Contact the New Jersey law firm of Garland & Mason, L.L.C. to learn more about these options.
 We offer a free initial consultation with an experienced bankruptcy attorney.
-Call us at 866-219-2495 or e-mail us today!
+Call us at (732) 358-2028 or e-mail us today!

-In New Jersey, homeowners are entitled to two statutory adjournments.
+In New Jersey, homeowners may have two statutory adjournments.
 This means you have the right to request two-week postponements.
 These adjournments, however, do not prevent a Sheriff’s sale — they only delay it.
-To stop foreclosure, it is essential that you request an adjournment and then contact Klafter & Mason, L.L.C. right away.
+To stop foreclosure, it is essential that you request an adjournment and then contact Garland & Mason, L.L.C. right away.
 If the gavel falls at a Sheriff’s sale of your home, bankruptcy will no longer be an option for you.

 Keeping Your Home May Be as Simple as Filing for Bankruptcy.

-As a bankruptcy lawyer and managing member of Klafter & Mason, L.L.C., Gary L. Mason helps people like you save their homes and find new financial beginnings through bankruptcy.
-He knows one of the easiest ways to save a home from foreclosure is to file for bankruptcy .
-As soon as the petition is filed (and with certain exceptions for debtors who have filed multiple bankruptcies within a certain period of time), an automatic stay becomes effective and stops all foreclosure proceedings.
+As a bankruptcy attorney and managing member of Garland & Mason, L.L.C., Gary L. Mason helps people like you save their homes and find new financial beginnings through bankruptcy.
+He knows one of the easiest ways to save a home from foreclosure is filing bankruptcy.
+As soon as you file the petition (and with certain exceptions for debtors who filed multiple bankruptcies within a certain period of time), an automatic stay becomes effective and stops all foreclosure proceedings.

-You can stop foreclosure.
-You can save your home.
+You can stop foreclosure and save your home.
 You can once again take control of your financial life and free yourself of the stress, anxiety and uncertainty that accompanies your financial predicament.
-Contact Klafter & Mason, L.L.C. today to schedule a free initial consultation with an experienced bankruptcy attorney.
-Our office is handicapped-accessible and is conveniently located just fifteen minutes from the New Jersey Turnpike and the Garden State Parkway.
+Contact Garland & Mason, L.L.C. today to schedule a free initial consultation for foreclosure help.
+Our office is handicap-accessible.
+It is just fifteen minutes from the New Jersey Turnpike and the Garden State Parkway.
 Parking is free.